 Benchmarks over four decades of service

 1973 – Grey Bears is conceived by UCSC students Kristina Mailliard, 23, and her boyfriend, Gary Denny, 32.
-As a project for their major, they glean fruits and vegetables from local farmers and gardens and shared with local seniors.
-Surprised at the undernourishment of the elderly poor, they held a harvest festival attended by 100 seniors.
+As a project for their major, they glean fruits and vegetables from local farmers and gardens and share with local seniors.
+Surprised at the undernourishment of the elderly poor, they hold a harvest festival attended by 100 seniors.

 1974 – The first Grey Bears Holiday dinner takes place at the Santa Cruz Civic Auditorium.
 Volunteer cooks led by Thelma Dalman prepared the dinner at the old County hospital kitchen on Emeline Avenue.
 Thelma was a member of the first board of directors and was the holiday dinner’s head chef for the next 25 years.